US Dollar/Indian Rupee (USD/INR) Exchange Rate

 USD/INR Latest Updates

-The US dollar has been grinding back and forth against the Indian rupee for the last couple of months, forming a bit of a massive symmetric triangle.
+The US dollar has gone back and forth against the Indian rupee over the last week or so, as we hover around the ₹73.51 level.

-The US dollar has rallied significantly during the trading session on Monday against most currencies, including the Indian rupee, but right around the ₹74 level we continue to see many issues.
+The US dollar did rally early during the trading session on Monday against the Indian rupee, but right around the ₹74 level we continue to see many issues.

-The US dollar initially tried to rally against the Indian Rupee during the trading session on Thursday, as we continue to see a bit of a recovery
+The US dollar initially tried to rally during the trading session on Wednesday, but found enough resistance at the 50-day EMA to pull back.